Gustaf Elgenstierna

-Gustaf Magnus Elgenstierna (26 August 1871 - 21 March 1948) was a Swedish historian and genealogist.
+Gustaf Magnus Elgenstierna (26 August 1871 - 21 March 1948) was a Swedish genealogist and postmaster.

 Biography

 He was born on 26 August 1871 to Carl Elgenstierna and Evelina Petersohn.
 He married Clara Sandberg in 1908.
 She was the daughter of the postmaster Gustav Sandberg; and Ida Stjerncreutz.

 Elgenstierna graduated in 1891, and became the controller at General Post Board of Directors from 1919 to 1937.
 He was the bokauktionskommissarie in Stockholm from 1906 to 1911; member of the board of the Swedish Nobility League in 1924; corresponding member of the Society for the Danish-Norwegian Genealogical and Personal History Association in 1924; Member of the Genealogical Society of Finland in 1927; and a member of the Royal Society for Publication of Manuscripts on Scandinavian History in 1927 and he became an honorary member of the Society for Danish Genealogical and Personal History Association in 1937.
 From 1911 to 1944 and was editor of Svenska släktkalendern.
 From 1938 until his death he was editor of Svenska Adelns Ättartavlor where he corrected errors made by Gabriel Anrep.
 He died on 21 March 1948 in Sweden.